christinazhangstudio/going-golfing/yaps/cross-compiling-go-tests.md

 i don't know of any instance of installing go for Windows and making `go test` work in the CI, so this may v well be a first "hack" of its kind. this runner is the only 1 i know of that is windows capable and i haven't found anything to hint otherwise...

-so we will enable this "hackily"
+so we will *try* to enable this "hackily"

 # cross-compiling go tests